johann-beleites-sonarsource/quirrus/README.md

 ## A note on Authentication
 You need to authenticate to Cirrus CI.
 This tool currently supports token-based and cookie-based authentication.
 However, token-based authentication doesn't seem to work with user tokens.

-**Suggestion: use cookie-based authentication**: you can copy+paste your cookies from the browser (simply copy the `Cookie` request header content from a request made to cirrus-ci in your browser to retrieve the logs for a build).
+**Suggestion: use cookie-based authentication**: you can copy+paste your cookies from the browser.
+For this, simply copy the `Cookie` request header content from a request made to `api.cirrus-ci.com` in your browser to retrieve the logs for a build.
+Cirrus-ci will make a request to `api.cirrus-ci.com` pretty much when loading any page, it will also make other requests, though, which don't have the desired `Cookie` header but a different (for us useless) one.

 Also, until Cirrus CI user tokens will work, only set the `CIRRUS_COOKIE` environment variable.
 If you set both variables ( `CIRRUS_TOKEN` and `CIRRUS_COOKIE` ) it will always try to use the token.